Co-Directed by Derek Alderman and Seth Kannarr

 The goal of I-NAME (Interventions in Naming America and Mobilizing for Equality) is to create a workspace for scholars, administrators, planners, activists, teachers and students to generate intellectual, policy, and educational innovations that can advance public debate and decisions about the pressing issue of commemorative place name reform.

-The hope is to encourage communities to reflect critically and honestly on the racialized and gendered histories behind named places, to recast place naming as public participatory and regenerative process, and to move toward a more inclusive commemorative place name landscape.
+The hope is to encourage communities to reflect critically and honestly on the racialized and gendered histories behind named places, to recast place naming as a public participatory and regenerative process, and to move toward a more inclusive commemorative place name landscape.
 The initiative responds to America’s ongoing place (re)naming conflicts and the need for actionable knowledge to address inequalities in naming place and claiming the past–particularly from the perspective and experiences of historically marginalized social actors and groups.

 America’s Place Name Wars